Anjali2305/Python/README.md

 Browser and Game playing bot

 ## Day-49
-Automating job application on LinkedIn
+Automating job application on LinkedIn by using Selenium WebDriver

 ## Day-50
 Auto Swipe on Tinder